Yedomon/R-for-geographic-map-Session-1/README.md

-The name will display as follow:
+The name will display as follows:

 ```